open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64/index.rst

 .. warning:: There are multiple headstage hardware revisions.
 The revision number is printed on the PCB.
 You can use the `compatibility matrix
    <https://docs.google.com/spreadsheets/d/1LwEOlOkL_HJKeTmNJFVIlItzVeCZDzOt_9Up_rA36Ic/edit?usp=sharing>`__
-   to find host hardware for your headstage.
+   to find compatible hardware for your headstage.

 .. toctree::
     :maxdepth: 1